+- ACES any student trauma that you are aware of, including the following:

+- O Substance abuse in the home

+- O Parental separation or divorce

+- O Mental illness in the home

+- O Witnessing domestic violence

+- O Suicidal household member

-- Suicidal household memberDeath of a parent or another loved one - O Parental incarceration - O Experience of Abuse or Neglect - Bullying incidents add details about what happened and who was involved - DCF Reports any reports you make - Discipline Issues I will enter Office Referrals if I get an Office Referral form.
-All other discipline issues need to be entered by the teacher.
+- O Death of a parent or another loved one

+- O Parental incarceration

+- O Experience of Abuse or Neglect

+- Bullying incidents add details about what happened and who was involved

+- DCF Reports any reports you make

+- Discipline Issues I will enter Office Referrals if I get an Office Referral form.
+All other

+discipline issues need to be entered by the teacher.
 If it is something you feel should be known by future teachers, please enter it.